MrCull/GitHub-Repo-ReadMe-Dead-Link-Finder/README.md

 To increase this limit when using this program you can enter your Personal Access Token: https://github.com/settings/tokens

-However this is optional and the program will still work without this althought this limit may get hit.
+However this is optional and the program will still work without this although this limit may get hit.